We Asked 10 Mommy Influencers How 2020 Affected Their 2021 Goals

-Taylor Moran is the mother of a beautiful family and runs a successful freelance business with her husband.
+We can learn so much from what Taylor Moran, and other mommy influencers, share about their journey this past year.
+Taylor is the mother of a beautiful family and runs a successful freelance business with her husband.
 She shares her story and experiences with her large Instagram following of over 8k followers.
 Although it may seem like her life is effortlessly perfect from her gorgeous Instagram feed.
 2020 had an immense impact on her and her family, just like the rest of us.
 Here’s what she had to say:

 “This past year has changed all of us, in one way or another.
 I like to think that it’s made us realize how fragile some things are: health, security, and even basic pleasures and societal constructs.
 My husband and I both quit our jobs at the start of the pandemic to be at home.
 I was just a few weeks pregnant at the time.
 And there was a lot of fear and uncertainty surrounding the virus.
 No one knew how it might impact the pregnancy or small children.
 We turned inward and started putting more time into our home and our family life.
 Also, started a marketing business.
 I had the opportunity to help other small businesses that struggled to keep their doors open.

 We began to hone in on value and what that means to us: it’s not money, it’s people.
 It’s not working as many hours as you can to buy a ton of stuff.
 It’s working just enough to be safe and spending as much time with your children and loved ones as possible.
 We truly can and will never have enough time on this planet.
 And our children will only be small for a short while.
 As for us, we’re holding them a little closer now and in 2021.”